-The Service Delivery Plan establishes the standards of performance expected and reported on the 2020/21 outcomes.
+The Service Delivery Plan establishes the standards of performance expected and reported on the 2021/22 outcomes.
 The IRMP, Annual Station Plans and Functional Plans set the Service Delivery Plan objectives for the year.
-Following an inspection by Her (now His) Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) in Summer 2021 the Service Delivery Plan process.

 3. Governance arrangements

 Merseyside Fire and Rescue Authority was established on 1st April 1986 by the Local Government Act 1985 which made provision for joint authorities to be established in the major metropolitan areas following the abolition of the metropolitan county councils.